arangodb/arangodb/Documentation/Books/AQL/Functions/Miscellaneous.md

 Please note that this is an internal function for validating database objects and is not supposed to be any useful for anything else.
-The primary use case for this function is to apply it on all documents in a given collection as follows:
+The primary use case for this function, which is included starting from v3.3.22 and v3.4.2, is to apply it on all documents in a given collection as follows:

 ```js
 FOR doc IN collection